-Why Check Engines Aren’t Always Serious
+Why a Check Engine Light isn’t Always Serious

 You just bought a nice used car and it looks good and runs great.
 You’re getting compliments on it left and right.
 Everything in the universe is right.
 And then suddenly…